 We do not recommend staring directly into the light as you will find this quite uncomfortable due to how bright the light is.

-Placing the lamp at the correct distance and continuing with your usual daily activities (reading, on the computer, watching tv, eating breakfast etc) is the best and most comfortable way to use the light.
+Placing the lamp at the correct distance and continuing with your usual daily activities (reading, on the computer, watching TV, eating breakfast etc.) is the best and most comfortable way to use the light.

-The bright lights used in light therapy are extremely safe and there are no indications that light boxes or light visors cause any damage to the eye.
+The bright lights used in light therapy are extremely safe and there are no indications that light boxes cause any damage to the eye.
 They produce only a tiny amount of UV (ultra-violet) light - much less than normal daylight - so if you are worried about your skin or have been told to avoid UV, this won't be a problem.

 Lumie advise anyone with major eye problems to consult their specialist before starting any form of light therapy.